eliasthor/lexo-django-guide/README.md

 ## Create superuser
 A user is needed to be able to access the model via admin page

+Each time the web is installed on a new server, a superuser needs to be created
   ```
   (lexovenv)$ python manage.py createsuperuser
   # follow the instructions